Aliases for CHM Gene

 GeneCards Summary for CHM Gene

 CHM (CHM, Rab Escort Protein 1) is a Protein Coding gene.
-Diseases associated with CHM include choroideremia and charcot-marie-tooth disease, type 1b.
-Among its related pathways are Gene Expression and Regulation of TP53 Activity.
+Diseases associated with CHM include Choroideremia and X-Linked Disease.
+Among its related pathways are Vesicle-mediated transport and Gene Expression.
 GO annotations related to this gene include GTPase activator activity and Rab geranylgeranyltransferase activity.
 An important paralog of this gene is CHML.

 UniProtKB/Swiss-Prot for CHM Gene